FawasInteractive/Cemented-Feedback/README.md

 # FawasVoxels Issues & Suggestions

 Welcome to the official **FawasVoxels** Issues & Suggestions repository!
 This space is dedicated to tracking bugs, issues, and suggestions for improving the FawasVoxels project.
-Your input is valuable, and all contributions will work towards creating a better project.

 ## Overview
 **FawasVoxels** is a voxel-based game focused on building, exploration, and resource gathering.

-This repository serves as the central place for reporting issues and sharing suggestions for the future of FawasVoxels.
+This repository serves as the central place for issues and suggestions.
 Please contribute by reporting bugs or suggesting features.

 Please add a 👍 thumbs up reaction on issues as an upvote to show priority.